Silver Bay, Minnesota

 Silver Bay is a city in Lake County, Minnesota, United States.
 The population was 1,857 at the time of the 2020 census.
 It is the largest population center in a natural tourism area which includes Tettegouche State Park and the Split Rock Lighthouse.
-It is a port along Lake Superior for iron ore, but does not have taconite mining facilities of its own, only a processing plant ran by Cleveland-Cliffs.
+While Silver Bay is a port along Lake Superior for iron ore, it does not have taconite mining facilities of its own.
+However, the town does have a processing plant ran by Cleveland-Cliffs.

 The North Shore National Scenic Drive runs through town.

 History

 The city of Silver Bay was founded on May 1, 1954, after previously being known as the Beaver Bay housing project.
-The company town was built to process taconite mined and shipped by train from Babbitt, Minnesota, sixty miles to the northwest.
+The company town was built to process taconite mined and shipped by train from Babbitt, Minnesota, 60 miles to the northwest.